African safari at the foothill of Mount Kilimanjaro, Amboseli National Park!

 The arid land often pushes the elephant herds at Amboseli to be on the lookout of the swamps.
-The dried salt lake of the park makes situation tougher for the thirsty animals.
+The dried salt lake of the park makes the situation tougher for the thirsty animals.

 If merciless natures were not enough, the African elephants are in constant threat of poaching.
-The receding number of tuskers are prove how the species is evolving with time.
-A constant demand of ivory trade (in Hongkong, the sell of ivory is rampant on the streets) gets only fueled with the Chinese construction companies smoothing African surface.
-The roads are far fetching, new and growing by day, making it easier for poachers to flee faster, move faster.
+The receding number of tuskers are proved how the species is evolving with time.
+A constant demand of ivory trade (in Hongkong, the sale of ivory is rampant on the streets) gets only fueled with the Chinese construction companies smoothing African surface.
+The roads are far fetching, new and growing by the day, making it easier for poachers to flee faster, move faster.
 The African savanna soaks the blood of massive elephant carcasses.

 “Elephants are mystical creatures.
 And they seem aware of us.
 They look us in the eye.”